ThomasChambers15243/COMP260-Distributed-Systems/README.md

 - The player's machine or the game server's tickrate taking longer than expected[10].

-*Netcode* is the name given to the client and server code that connects players to a multiplayer game and attempts to handle the problems caused by latency.

-The problem is that latency is inherently unsolvable, and only mitigation techniques exist, with their own benefits and draw backs.
-My artifact will investigate these different networking methods and compare their effectiveness at mitigating latency and its negative affects on the player experience.
-The results can be used to inform future decisions when writing netcode for multiplayer games.

-Using a server-client with a dedicated game server, as it can handle lots of different players connecting [3] while being more economically viable than large-scale cloud options, I will investigate 4 different methods.
+Using a server-client with a dedicated game server, as it can handle lots of different players connecting [3] while being more economically viable than large-scale cloud options.
+Written on top of the topology, I will investigate using 4 different methods.

 - **Basic Lockstep**.
 This solution deals with latency by effectively doing nothing.
 Each player sends their updated game state to the server and the server waits for all messages to arrive; only then does it process the next tick.